Honest pros, cons, and verdict on this data & analytics tool

 Starting at Free

-Learn more →Analytics platform that combines natural language AI queries with behavioral cohorts, letting product teams ask questions in plain English while building precise user segments for deeper analysis.
+Learn more →Product analytics platform that combines natural language AI queries with behavioral cohort analysis, enabling teams to ask complex questions in plain English while building precise user segments based on actual behavior patterns.

 Starting at Free